Korjubzot/music-streamer/README.md

 ### Description

 I've built this as a full-stack project both for my portfolio, but also as an attempt to disengage from streaming services like Spotify and Apple Music.
-The ongoing turmoil in the music industry, the terrible royalties musicians receive, and the general failing of the Spotify algorithym to provide me with music I enjoy has left me disillusioned with streaming, and I'm rebuilding a personal library.
+The ongoing turmoil in the music industry, the terrible royalties musicians receive, and the general failing of the Spotify algorithm to provide me with music I enjoy has left me disillusioned with streaming, and I'm rebuilding a personal library.
 Being able to stream that library would be very handy!
+Of course, there are easier ways of doing this - a UPnP server might work - but that's not quite as fun.

 ### Installation